bluekitchen/btstack/port/raspi/README.md

 ### Boot

 If everything was setup correctly, it should now boot up and join your Wifi network.
-You can reach it via mDSN as 'raspberrypi.local'.
+You can reach it via mDSN as 'raspberrypi.local' and log in with user: pi, password: raspberry.

 ### Disable bluez